GBP Suspended for Keyword Stuffing: How to Fix It

 Ongoing protection:

-Set a calendar reminder to audit your profile monthly.
+Set a calendar reminder to run a monthly compliance audit.
 Check that your business name remains compliant.
-Review for unauthorized edit suggestions.
+Review for unauthorized edit suggestions — especially if your profile was previously suspended after an edit.
 Verify information accuracy.

 Never add keywords to your business name again.
 The temptation exists.
-Competitors might stuff their names.
+Competitors might stuff their names — you can report their violations instead.
 Resist.
 Your visibility depends on compliance, not keyword tricks.

 Use legitimate optimization instead.
 Accurate categories.
 Complete services.
 Regular posts.
 Customer reviews.
-These factors improve ranking without risking suspension.
+These factors improve ranking without risking suspension — use our full suspension prevention checklist as your ongoing guardrails.

 Moving Forward